-In 2015, WSP launched an expanded version of its classic one-week, liberal arts/humanities course by adding a two-week course with the second week of instruction focused on a STEM (Science, Technology, Engineering, and Math) curriculum.
-During this two-week course, the first week of instruction focused on the established liberal arts curriculum.
+In 2015, Warrior-Scholar Project launched an expanded version of its classic one-week, humanities course by adding a two-week course with the second week of instruction focused on a STEM (Science, Technology, Engineering, and Math) curriculum.
+During this two-week course, the first week of instruction focused on the established humanities curriculum.
 The second week shifted to a STEM curriculum and focused on the foundational concepts of physics (including two-dimensional motion and Newtonian gravity), which are generally taught in introductory college physics and essential for success in all STEM majors.
-WSP’s STEM curriculum was developed by one of our Academic Advisory Board Members, Dr. Marla Geha.
+Warrior-Scholar Project’s STEM curriculum was developed by one of our Academic Advisory Board Members, Dr. Marla Geha.
 Dr. Geha is an Astrophysicist and a current Professor at Yale University.
 During STEM week, our participants attended lectures led by university STEM professors, and gained hands-on experience in afternoon labs, and conducted group research projects.
-The goal of developing a WSP’s STEM course was to help warrior-scholars develop key fundamental mathematical and scientific reasoning skills, which are imperative for success when pursuing a STEM major in college.
+The goal of developing a Warrior-Scholar Project STEM course was to help Warrior-Scholars develop key fundamental mathematical and scientific reasoning skills, which are imperative for success when pursuing a STEM major in college.

 Problem solving and technical skills are routine training for our military service members.
 The science community seeks individuals with problem solving skills who bring their own unique perspectives to scientific problems.
 The match seems obvious.
-The WSP STEM program aims to increase recruitment and retention of veterans into undergraduate science majors.
+Warrior-Scholar Project's STEM program aims to increase recruitment and retention of veterans into undergraduate science majors.

 Course topics include the following: